RaphaelIT7/gmod-holylib/README.md

 Unlike Gmod's `GetConVar_Internal` there are no restrictions placed on it.

 ## sourcetv
-This module plans to add a new `sourcetv` library and a new class `HLTVPlayer` will allow a SourceTV client to send net messages to the server.
+This module adds a new `sourcetv` library and a new class `CHLTVPlayer`.

 Supports: Linux32